WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Introduction

 \section{Introduction}

 In recent years, the advancements in \gls*{llm} have revolutionized various natural language processing tasks, including text and response generation.
-However, text generation using \gls*{llm} often encounters challenges such as generating irrelevant or incoherent outputs, perpetuating biases ingrained in the training data, and struggling to maintain context and factual accuracy.
+However, text generation using \gls*{llm} often encounters challenges such as generating irrelevant or incoherent outputs, perpetuating biases ingrained in the training data, and struggling to maintain context and factual accuracy~\cite{wu2024surveyllmgeneratedtextdetection}.
 These issues pose significant obstacles to achieving human-level performance in automated text generation systems. \gls*{rag} effectively mitigates these common challenges by incorporating retrieved information to enhance coherence and factual accuracy, thus minimizing the generation of fictitious or irrelevant content~\cite{gao2024,lewis2021}.
-Furthermore, concurrent works suggest RAG is the most sought approach for adapting models towards niche scientific domain such as nuclear, renewable energy, environmental policy, etc. \cite{munikoti2024atlantic, munikoti2024evaluating, phan2024rag}
+Furthermore, concurrent works suggest RAG is the most sought approach for adapting models towards accelerating repetitive and data intensive tasks in niche scientific domain such as nuclear, renewable energy, environmental policy, etc. \cite{munikoti2024atlantic, munikoti2024evaluating, phan2024rag}.
+While \gls*{rag}-based systems have demonstrated promising capabilities in streamlining document analysis tasks across various professional domains, their integration into critical decision-making processes like permitting wind energy projects remains constrained due to legitimate concerns about trust and reliability.

+In this work, we create benchmarks to assess \gls*{rag}-based \gls*{llm} performance in the domain of permitting wind energy projects. \gls*{eis} represent the cornerstone documentation within this permitting landscape, serving as comprehensive analyses that evaluate the potential environmental consequences of proposed wind energy developments.
+These documents play a pivotal role in promoting informed decision-making by ensuring transparency and incorporating diverse stakeholder perspectives into the approval process~\cite{eis}.
+By providing detailed evaluations of environmental effects, alternatives analysis, and mitigation measures, \gls*{eis} documentation facilitates the responsible development of wind energy infrastructure while building public trust at the same time.